kare22/silmused/README.md

 ### ProcedureTest
 Used for testing procedures.
 ### QueryDataTest
 Used for testing query data.
+Querytests are special, because the inputted file is a query, then its used to create a table named "query_test".
+For all query related tests use: name='query_test', where name means the table name.
+Also The table has an extra column named "test_id", this column name can be used test if the order of the query is correct.
 Valid arguments:
 * title
 * name